 European Championships schedule

-Of course, now that you know how to watch the European Championship, you probably want to know when it takes place.
+With the tips in this article and a good VPN you can watch the matches of Euro 2020 safely in no time, whether you are at home or abroad.
+Of course, now that you know how to watch the European Championship, you probably need to know when it takes place.
 Here’s a table with the different stages of the European Championships and when they take place to help you out: